laravel/docs/billing.md

 <a name="metered-billing"></a>
 ### Metered Billing

-[Metered Billing](https://stripe.com/docs/billing/subscriptions/metered-billing) allows you to charge customers based on their usage during a billing cycle, for example, when a user consumes a specific amount of resources like text messages, emails sent, etc.
+[Metered billing](https://stripe.com/docs/billing/subscriptions/metered-billing) allows you to charge customers based on their product usage during a billing cycle.
+For example, you may charge customers based on the number of text messages or emails they send per month.

-To get started with metered billing you'll need to create a new product in your Stripe dashboard with a metered price.
-Then use the `meteredPlan` to add the metered price ID:
+To start using metered billing, you will first need to create a new product in your Stripe dashboard with a metered price.
+Then, use the `meteredPlan` to add the metered price ID to a customer subscription:

     use Illuminate\Http\Request;